 1964-D Lincoln Cent

 The most valuable 1964-D cents are graded MS65 and higher.
-At these grades, the coin will show excellent strike quality, minimal blemishes, and sharp details.
+The coin will show excellent strike quality, minimal blemishes, and sharp details at these grades.

 While the 1964-D was minted in large quantities, finding examples to complete a Lincoln Set in pristine condition is challenging due to widespread circulation and handling.